ONSdigital/dp/MODULES.md

     go: extracting <SOME_DEPENDENCY> vX.X.X
     ...
 ```
-Assuming all is well then the dependcies should resolved successfully and your unit tests should pass
+Assuming all is well then the dependencies should resolve successfully and your unit tests should pass.
+At this point I
-.
-Congratulations you are rocking Go modules!
+ would recommend runing your app and verifying everything still works as expected.
+If applicable you should also run any
+  integration tests to boost your confidence that the migration has not adversly affected any functionality.
+If
+  everything is working as expected *Congratulations* you have successfully migrated your app to Go modules.